 If you have worked out the area of your rooms in square feet rather than square metres then there is an equation to convert one to the other.
 A square foot is approx 0.093 square metres therefore by multiplying your square foot by 0.093 you should get the amount of square metres required.

 For example: You have worked your floor area to be 120 square feet.

 120 sq ft x 0.093 = 11.16 m2.

 Amount of wastage required with engineered wood flooring.

 Once you have the area of the room you then need to allow for a certain amount of wastage.
-The industry standard with wood flooring is around 10% waste however we have found with our engineered wood flooring generally speaking around 5% wastage is enough.
-Also don’t forget that here at JFJ Wood Flooring we offer free delivery on any quantity.
-So if you do run short you can always order more from us and it cost you no extra in delivery costs.
+The industry standard with wood flooring is around 10% waste however we have found with our engineered wood flooring generally speaking around 5% wastage and rounding up to the next box is enough.

 If you need any further help or advice with your floor, whether it be in choosing the right product or calculating your floor area, we are a smaller family business that are always more than happy to help.